BuonHobo/tesi-triennale/Content/The implementation.md

 The `Speed` class stores, for each of the allowed speed levels, both the absolute speed value and the risk value that is associated to it.

 The `Target` class knows what the target of this task is, and it stores the risk values associated with each varying degree of collision risk.
-This class also know how much time the human is expected to take in order to complete the task.
+This class also knows how much time the human is expected to take in order to complete the task.

+Finally, the `Expertise` class know what risk value is associated to each different experience level of the operator.
+Each experience level also has a time multiplier, based on the assumption that a more skilled human will take less time to carry out the same task.

 %%Talk about makespan%%
 %%Now talk about all the enums and explain each data that they have%%
 %%Now say that there is a different class to represent human tasks%%
+%%Say how risk and makespan are calculated%%
 %%Show differences%%
 %%Talk about the idle task%%